langbein-daniel/BikeTripPlanner/README.md

 Go through [.env](.env) and adjust the values as desired.

 Important parts are:
-- Bounding box describing a geographical area
+- Bounding box describing a rectangular geographical area
 - Link to OpenStreetMap region covering the bounding box
 - Link to GTFS feed providing transit data